openbmc/bmcweb/DEVELOPING.md

 8. ### Abstraction/interfacing
    In general, the OpenBMC webserver is built using the data driven design.
-   Abstraction and Interface gaurentees should be used when multiple implementations exist, but for implementations where only a single implementation exists, prefer to make the code correct and clean rather than implement a concrete interface.
+   Abstraction and Interface guarantees should be used when multiple implementations exist, but for implementations where only a single implementation exists, prefer to make the code correct and clean rather than implement a concrete interface.